kitspace-test-repos/Sangaboard/Bootloader/README.md

 # Bootloader for the Sangaboard, and Arduino IDE integration

+You only need to isntall a bootloader if you solder your own v0.3 or v0.4 Sangaboard!
+Otherwise you can skip this step.

-The sangaboard works perfectly well with the Ardunio Leonardo bootloader but it is preferable to have a custom one so the board identifies as what it is.
+The Sangaboard v0.4 and v0.4 works perfectly well with the Ardunio Leonardo bootloader, but it is preferable to have a custom one so the board identifies as what it is.
 This repo allows you to burn the custom bootloader and to have the Sangaboard as a board option in your IDE.

 ## Installing the Sangaboard into the Arduino IDE